avimehta30/analyzing-power-outages/README.md

 Thus, we conclude that there is no significant evidence to suggest that climate regions have an effect on the duration of power outages.

 ## Framing a Prediction Problem
 We framed a prediction problem to identify the most important causes and characteristics of major power outages.
-The goal was to build a model that can predict the cause of an outage based on given conditions, which can help energy companies implement preventative measures.
+The goal was to build a model that can predict the duration of an outage based on given conditions, which can help energy companies implement preventative measures.

+### Prediction Task
+The specific prediction task is to predict the duration of a power outage based on the climate region, taking into account other relevant features.

+### Response Variable
+Our response variable is `OUTAGE.DURATION`, as this is the column we are trying to predict.

+### Evaluation Metric
+The metric we plan on using is Root Mean Squared Error (RMSE).
+RMSE is chosen because it penalizes large errors more due to the squaring of the residuals.
+This makes it a good choice for our problem where we want to minimize the difference between the actual and predicted duration of a power outage based on the climate region.

+### Features
+The features we will use in our model are:
+- `CLIMATE.REGION`: The U.S. Climate regions as specified by the National Centers for Environmental Information.
+- `CUSTOMERS.AFFECTED`: Number of customers affected by the power outage event.
+- `ANOMALY.LEVEL`: Gravity of natural disaster on power outage.
+- `NERC.REGION`: North American Electric Reliability Corporation regions involved in the outage event.
+- `MONTH`: The month when the outage occurred.

 ### Baseline Model
 We developed a baseline model using logistic regression to predict the cause of the power outages.
 The model used the following features: `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, `ANOMALY.LEVEL`, `CLIMATE.REGION`, and `NERC.REGION`.
 The performance of the model was evaluated using accuracy, precision, and recall metrics.